 - you have an episode of shivering or shaking

-- the pain gets worse, particularly if it is a sudden, severe pain
+- the pain gets worse, particularly if it's a sudden, severe pain

-If you experience any of the above symptoms, contact your GP immediately for advice.
-If this is not possible, telephone NHS 111 or your local out-of-hours service.
+Contact your GP immediately if you experience any of the symptoms above.
+If this isn't possible, call NHS 111 or your local out-of-hours service.